jescalan/roots/readme.md

         # you can do your compiling here, however it's done.
         require('child_process').exec "sass #{helper.file_path}", (err, compiled_sass) ->

-          # if there was an error, set it
+          # if there was an error, save it
           error = err if !!err

-          # call helper.write to write the compiled text to the appropriate
+          # call helper.write to write the compiled string to the appropriate
-          # file in public/
+          # file in public/ - don't write a whack file with an error though
           helper.write(compiled_sass) unless error

           # the callback must be called once everything is done. it takes one optional